 High-quality packing tape – don’t cut corners

 Cheap tape peels off or snaps under tension.
-Invest in quality packing tape to avoid frustrating re-dos or accidents during loading.
+Invest in good quality packing tape to avoid annoying re-dos or even accidents during loading.

 Pro tips: